Willie the Kid continues to elevate with ‘Capital Gains’ album

 Tell me about some of the investments you have going on

 Basically, everything is based on ownership.
-My city, Grand Rapids, Michigan, made Forbes list for worst economy for people and entrepreneurs.
-So I took that as a challenge to that statistic.
+My city, Grand Rapids, Michigan, made Forbes list for worst economy for black people and entrepreneurs.
+So I took that as a challenge to offset that statistic.
 One of the first things we did, we started a merchandise line called GRUSA.
 We are the official merchant for all the city apparel.
 That gave way to other opportunities, so we started a nightclub downtown.
 We’re the only African American owned business downtown for the past 18 years.
 That has a cultural impact.

 We have the Midwest Tech Project, providing training and access to technology jobs.
 Technology jobs are the future.
 We give training and access to people who’ve been convicted from felonies and coming home from jail or prison who need gainful employment.